 However, not everyone needs to spend thousands to get a great photo from the sky!

-Let’s get one thing straight – all the drones under $200 in this guide cannot be used for professional aerial photography nor underwater.
+Let’s get one thing straight – all the drones under $200 in this guide cannot be used for professional aerial photography, FPV, waterproof or underwater.

 They may have some fancy features shared with more expensive drones, but the camera quality won’t be good enough for commercial use.

 That said, you can still have a lot of fun with a drone camera of this quality, and if all you’re doing is posting photos and videos on social media or looking for a drone for a kid, you won’t need much more.

 Let’s dive right into the recommendations.